frederickm13/frederickm13.github.io/_posts/2022-06-24-ssh-macos-keychain.md

 </pre>

+### 2. Add MacOS Keychain configuration properties to the SSH config file.
-2. With the SSH config file open, please add the following lines at the top of your terminal.
+With the SSH config file open, please add the following lines at the top of your terminal.
 Save and close the config file afterward.

 <pre class="w3-light-grey w3-round" style="overflow: auto;">